fabibec/HimmelWacht/esp/HimmelWachtEsp32/README.md

 # HimmelWacht Esp32 Software
 This project contains the software that runs on the Esp32.
 The project is also preconfigured to run in VsCode with the C/C++ Extension.

+## ESP IDF Installation
+The correct ESP-IDF version is included in this repository as a submodule.

 ## Bluepad32 Installation
 For the DualShock4 Driver the library Bluepad32 and the BTstack Component is required.